Devens School laptops

 Advocacy for students in housing crisis

-When he heard about the homeless student population, Marcony brought in the Massachusetts Housing and Shelter Alliance and won a $30,000 grant to help homeless students and their families in crisis to cover emergency expenses for food and housing.
+When he heard about the homeless student population, Marcony brought in the Massachusetts Housing and Shelter Alliance and initially won a $30,000 grant to help homeless students and their families in crisis to cover emergency expenses for food and housing.
 This assistance has helped improve absenteeism, school grades and graduation rates.
+To date he helped to bring an additional $50,000 to continue the program.

 Marcony helped sponsor two Everett High School (EHS) graduates who are launching a mentoring program designed to “empower students to recognize their potential and giving them a network to succeed” by connecting them with members of the community.